infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Locally deleted user "alice".
 ```

-To be symmetric with the `push` option of the create mode, the `pull` is provided with the delete mode.
+To be symmetric with the `--push` option of the create mode, the `delete` mode is provided with a `--pull` option.
 This will remove the user both on the Hub and locally.

 ```
 $> infinit user delete --as alice --name alice --pull